• Skip to primary navigation

 How is this recipe different than Taylor Swift's cookies?

 My cookies are a variation which uses my soft sugar cookies recipe as the base, adding slightly more sugar, chai spices, and a cinnamon icing.
 My goal was to avoid the harder to find ingredients listed in Taylor's original recipe (like a single chai tea bag and eggnog) to make it easier to prepare year round.
 The result is a soft, pillowy, and slightly thicker sugar cookie with a thin layer of sweet cinnamon icing.
-If you love fall spices, I think you'll enjoy this variation!
+If you love fall spices, you'll enjoy this variation!

 Troubleshooting